LinkPulse-Tech/.github/profile/README.md

 ### 1. E-commerce Mobile Apps 📱
 - **Stylista:** Elevate your shopping experience with our stylish and intuitive mobile app.
 - **EatA lot:** Explore a world of culinary delights with our feature-rich food delivery app.

+### 2. VPN Solutions 🔒
 - **TunnelFlex VPN** A new Vitual Private Network developed for users free of charge.
 - **TunnelFlex HTTP Protocol** A Free HTTP Protocol.

-### 2. VPN Solutions 🔒
-- **OmniConnect:** Ensuring a secure and private online experience for our users.
+-
 ### 3. SSH/TCP Tunnels 🚇
 - **TunnelCraft:** Establish secure connections with our tunneling solutions.